Fast collisional $\sqrt{\mathrm{SWAP}}$ gate for fermionic atoms in an optical superlattice: Verification of the numerical simulation

 \section{Verification of the numerical simulation}

-Before presenting our gate sequence in an optical lattice, we first analyze the gate protocols reported in Ref.~\cite{Bloch_new}.
+Before presenting our gate sequence in an optical lattice, we first analyze the gate protocols reported in Ref.~\cite{Bojovic2026}.
 This comparison serves both to benchmark our numerical simulations and to highlight the advantages of the present scheme.

-In Ref.~\cite{Bloch_new}, Bojović \emph{et al.} demonstrated high-fidelity collisional gates with two fermionic $^6$Li atoms confined in an optical superlattice (with short lattice constant $a_x = 1.14~\mu m$).
+In Ref.~\cite{Bojovic2026}, Bojović \emph{et al.} demonstrated high-fidelity collisional gates with two fermionic $^6$Li atoms confined in an optical superlattice (with short lattice constant $a_x = 1.14~\mu m$).
 The experiment realizes isolated double-well potentials formed by superimposing long and short optical lattices, where each double well hosts two atoms.
-For atoms with parallel spins, the dynamics is frozen due to the suppression of $s$-wave interactions by the Pauli principle; we therefore restrict our discussion to the case of opposite spins.
 The relevant dynamics are captured by the two-site Fermi–Hubbard Hamiltonian,

 where $t$ is the tunneling matrix element, $U$ the on-site interaction, $\delta$ the spin-independent energy bias between wells, and $\Delta_B$ a spin-dependent offset.
 The main experimental knobs are the lattice depths (controlling $t$ and $U$), the phase between long and short lattices (setting $\delta$), and the magnetic field gradient (tuning $\Delta_B$).
 The system can be initialized at will in any of the four basis states $|{\uparrow},{\downarrow}\rangle$, $|{\downarrow},{\uparrow}\rangle$, $|{\uparrow\downarrow},0\rangle$, or $|0,{\uparrow\downarrow}\rangle$, by applying controlled magnetic-field gradients and adjustable energy tilts between the wells.